Skip to content

 Author Mapping Pallet Interface

-The authorMapping module has the following extrinsics programmed:
+The authorMapping module has the following extrinsics:

 • setKeys(keys) — accepts the result of calling author_rotateKeys, which is the concatenated public keys of your Nimbus and VRF keys, and sets the session keys at once.
 Useful after a key rotation or migration.
 Calling setKeys requires a bond.
 Replaces the deprecated addAssociation and updateAssociation extrinsics